Monday, 31 May 2021

 The weather.

-James again did extremely by booking our walk for the end of May.
+James again did extremely well by booking our walk for the end of May.
 It meant that the weather had a chance of being decent, but would not be too hot for me.
 I suffer badly in the heat so I was hoping that it would be quite cool, and spent the weeks before we set off scrutinising the weather forecast in the hope that the temperature would not be too high!

 So were we lucky?
 For the most part the answer is yes.
 The temperature was about 13 degrees C during our journey, with a nice breeze to keep us cool.
 We had two mostly sunny days at the start, four grey but dry days, and two days of heavy rain (on days 4 and 8) For a Scottish eight day walk, I think that’s pretty good.